tkareine/hackers-tiny-slide-deck/README.md

 This might be the preferable option for preparing a quick presentation.

-Use an editor plugin to speed-up step 2, preferably via a keyboard shortcut.
-For example, [markdown-mode] for Emacs has the `markdown-export-and-preview` (`C-c C-c v`) command that can convert the `.md` file in the current buffer to a `.html` file and open the html in the default browser.
+Use an editor plugin to make step 2 easier, preferably via a keyboard shortcut.
+For example, [markdown-mode] for Emacs has the `markdown-export-and-preview` (`C-c C-c v`) command, which converts the `.md` file in the current buffer to a `.html` file and opens the html in the default browser.

 To demonstrate the features quickly, see the sources of [example.md] and